 Our team’s remote communication and outreach first started with verbal and email pitches explaining the show’s concept, our target audience, and why they’d be a good fit.
 In the very beginning, we were still working on branding but wanted to get the ball rolling on booking guests.
 So, we presented the essence of the show compared to existing concepts that folks could quickly wrap their heads around — “Conan O’Brien Needs a Friend meets entrepreneurs.”

-Now with several episodes of Talking Too Loud under our belt, Development Producer, Sydney Rutman, shared how we’re at a point where the team will start doing some cold outreach with more formal pitch decks.
+Now that we’ve got several episodes under our belt, our Development Producer, Sydney Rutman, shared that the team will begin doing some cold outreach with more formal pitch decks.
 These pitch decks give a complete sense of the show’s branding, and we’ll tailor our communication with social media kits and analytics depending on a person’s role and interests.

 Understanding that our show’s guests are CEOs and executive-level folks, we knew that scheduling could be an issue.
 Adam said he tried to be at least one month ahead of our production schedule when reaching out.
 This helped us set expectations very early, have a 30-minute pre-interview before the show, and get the guest excited to be on the podcast.